NeroYuki/osudroid-guide/docs/introduction/download.md

 #### Where can I download and install the game?
 Is this game safe?

 Yes!
-This application is safe.
-You can go to [this page](https://osudroid.moe/) to find the list of versions that have been released, then click on assets to download the Android package (.apk) file.
-After that, you can install the game.
+This game is safe.
+You can go to [this](https://osudroid.moe/) page and click "Download" to download the game.
+After that, you can install it by selecting the downloaded file in your file explorer of choice.

 <!-- Don't touch this part thank you -->
 {% include bottom_nav.md %}